Rokycany: Administrative division

+Etymology

+The term rokycan denoted a person who lives near willows (rokyty in old Czech).
+The name Rokycany denoted a village of such people.

 Geography

 Rokycany is located about 14 km east of Plzeň.
 It lies in the Švihov Highlands.
-The highest point of the municipal territory is Čilina hill at 523 m above sea level.
+The highest point is the Čilina hill at 523 m above sea level.

-Rokycany is situated at the confluence of the Klabava River and Holoubkovský Brook.
-There is another smaller brook (Rakovský) which flows through the western part of the town.
+Rokycany is situated at the confluence of the Klabava River and the brook Holoubkovský potok.
+There is another brook (Rakovský potok) which flows through the western part of the town.
 The largest body of water is Klabava Reservoir with an area of 128 ha.
 Today it serves as flood protection and as a recreational area.
-The second notable body of water is Borecký Pond.
+The second notable body of water is the fishpond Borecký rybník.